 Post-Payment Accountability Steering Committee

-Learn about the committee’s mandate and terms of reference.
+Learn about the committee’s mandate and terms of reference

 Mandate

-In January 2020, the Physician Services Committee (PSC) established the Post-Payment Accountability Steering Committee to oversee the implementation of changes to the administration of OHIP payments and related processes, specifically through development of the policies and procedures associated with the audit process, and educational materials to assist physicians with billing.
+In January 2020, the Physician Services Committee established the Post-Payment Accountability Steering Committee to oversee the implementation of changes to the administration of OHIP payments and related processes, specifically through development of the policies and procedures associated with the audit process, and educational materials to assist physicians with billing.
 Specific objectives included:

 • Ensure procedural fairness, impartiality, accountability and transparency in the new audit process

-• Inform members about new billing education resources developed collaboratively between the OMA and Ministry of Health (MOH)
+• Inform members about new billing education resources developed collaboratively between the OMA and Ministry of Health

 • Educate physicians about the new physician payment audit process